BianoBonzoIII/Crayoyo/README.md

 ###### 2018-03-03

 # Hypothesis
-**
+*The Best Case Scenario and Average Case Scenario for QuickSort have O(nlogn) runtime while the Worst Case Scenario for QuickSort has a O(n^2) runtime.*

 # Background
 The Mechanics of Our Algorithm:
-1)
-2)
-3)
-4)
-5)
+1) Given an array, partition the array with the range containing all of the elements (left-index is 0 and right-index is the    length of the array - 1) and the pivot position at the first element.
+2) Set the value of the new pivot position as the return value of Step 1
+3) If the left index is less than the right index, use the new value in Step 2 to partition the "left-half" of the array.
+The    left-index and the pivot position - 1 are the boundaries of the partition.
+Then, partition the "right-half" of the            array.
+Pivot Position + 1 and the right-index are the boundaries of the partition.
+4) If the right-index is greater than the left-index, that means the array has been sorted.
+If so, do nothing.

-Best Case:  <br />
+Best Case: Odd-sized array where the pivot position is at the middle of the array <br />
-Average Case: <br />
+Average Case: Pivot position is left<br />
-Worst Case: <br />
+Worst Case: Even-sized array of ascending order<br />

+In order to enhance the efficiency of the experimentation, we made multiple versions of the quickSort() method such that each method caters to each case.
+For Best Case, the pivot position is (right+left)/2.
+For Average Case, the pivot position is the left.
+For Worst Case, the pivot position is left and the array is in ascending order.

 # Experiment methodology
-For our experiment, we wanted to test the runtime of our algorithm as the n x n matrix increases in size.
+For our experiment, we wanted to test the runtime of our algorithm as the size of the array increases.
-First, we created two methods, populateArray() and getAverage().
-Method populate fills a matrix with consecutive integers increasing by 1, starting at 1.

-For example, in a 3 x 3 matrix, the elements would be <br />
-| 1 2 3 | <br />
-| 4 5 6 | <br />
-| 7 8 9 | <br />
+First, we created a method called getAverage().
+Our QuickSort.java contained a method called buildArray() which we also used.
+This method creates an array with random elements.
+Its parameters allow us to change the size of the array and include the max value of the array if we want to make a new one.

-Our method getAverage() returned the average time, in nanoseconds, it takes for the search algorithm to find its value in a given matrix.
-Average runtime is computed by repeating each matrixSearch() operation 10,000 times and dividing by number of iterations.
+Our method getAverage() returned the average time, in nanoseconds, it takes for the sort algorithm to sort a given array.
+Average runtime is computed by repeating each quickSort() operation 1,000 times and dividing by number of iterations.

 Procedure:
-1)
-2)
-3)
-4)
+1) Start with an array of size 100 created by buildArray()
+2) Find the average runtime of the best, average, and worst case for the array.
+3) Repeat step 2 on each matrix with size increasing by 100, up to size 10,000.
+4) Input the data into the csv file through a terminal redirect

 # Results